socialmaya/simplr/README.md

 And there are rumors, murmurs of hidden treasure, of secret magic and powers to be won.

+Beware, for there are also digital life-forms now inhabiting the site and they will spy on you.

+Anrcho is now being hosted from within Social Maya at https://anrcho.com.

 Social Maya is free and open source software, as specified above by the GNU General Public License.

 ## Setting up Social Maya server